welchbj/tt/docs/index.rst

 tt: logical tools for logic
 ===========================

-Welcome to the documentation site for tt.
+Welcome to the documentation site for tt!

 -----